microsoft/FluidFramework/api-report/test-runtime-utils.api.md

 import { IFluidDataStoreRuntime } from '@fluidframework/datastore-definitions';
 import { IFluidHandle } from '@fluidframework/core-interfaces';
 import { IFluidHandleContext } from '@fluidframework/core-interfaces';
-import { IGarbageCollectionBaseDetails } from '@fluidframework/runtime-definitions';
 import { IGarbageCollectionData } from '@fluidframework/runtime-definitions';
+import { IGarbageCollectionDetailsBase } from '@fluidframework/runtime-definitions';
 import { IGarbageCollectionSummaryDetails } from '@fluidframework/runtime-definitions';
 import { ILoader } from '@fluidframework/container-definitions';
 import { ILoaderOptions } from '@fluidframework/container-definitions';